Monsters at Work: Writing

+The second season focuses on workplace existentialism and features the rival company Fear Co.
+The company was in earlier versions of Monsters, Inc. before being cut.
+Stevie Wermers-Skelton wanted Monsters, Inc. to represent the "utilitarian blue-collar" type workplace that preaches togetherness while Fear Co. is "basically Google" in that beyond its shiny facade, it has brutal inner workings.

 Casting and recording

-John Goodman and Billy Crystal reprise their roles for the series alongside John Ratzenberger, Jennifer Tilly, and Bob Peterson, with the new cast including Ben Feldman, Kelly Marie Tran, Henry Winkler, Lucas Neff, Alanna Ubach, Stephen Stanton and Aisha Tyler.
-In February 2020, director Stephen J. Anderson revealed that recording for the series had already begun.
+In April 2019, John Goodman and Billy Crystal were confirmed to be returning as both Sulley and Mike for the series alongside John Ratzenberger, Jennifer Tilly, and Bob Peterson, with the new cast including Ben Feldman, Kelly Marie Tran, Henry Winkler, Lucas Neff, Alanna Ubach, Stephen Stanton and Aisha Tyler.
+In February 2020, Anderson revealed that recording for the series had already begun.
 In March 2021, Mindy Kaling and Bonnie Hunt joined the cast, with Kaling replacing Tran as Val Little and Hunt reprising her role as Mrs. Flint from the original film.
 In an interview with The New York Times, it was confirmed that Boo, the human child that Sulley and Mike befriended in the original film, would not be making an appearance.
 Bobs Gannaway stated that he had discussions with Monsters, Inc. director Pete Docter, and they both agreed that they wanted to keep the relationship ambiguous, with Gannaway stating, "Everyone agreed that we wanted to leave it to the world to decide how that relationship continued."

+Season two brings back Steve Buscemi as Randall Boggs.
+The crew kept the character's appearance a secret with the script naming him "Edward", after executive producer Edward Mejia.

 Animation and design

-Animation for the series was produced by ICON Creative Studio, in Canada.
-Animation work on the series began shortly before Disney Television Animation was closed in response to the COVID-19 pandemic, forcing the producers to continue work remotely.
-According to director Stephen J. Anderson, work on storyboards and layouts for the second and third episodes were done remotely during the pandemic.
+Animation for the series was produced by both Dwarf Animation Studio in Pérols and ICON Creative Studio in Vancouver.
+Animation work began shortly before Disney Television Animation was closed in response to the COVID-19 pandemic, forcing the producers to continue work remotely.
+According to Anderson, work on storyboards and layouts for the second and third episodes were done remotely during the pandemic.

 Music

 British composer Dominic Lewis (who previously scored the 2017 reboot of DuckTales) was announced as the series composer.
 Lewis said the score was mainly inspired by Randy Newman's jazzy score from the first film.
 Lewis also performed the theme song, which is an a cappella rendition of Newman's opening credits music from the first film.
 The soundtrack album was released digitally and on streaming on July 9, 2021.
+Starting with the second season, Daniel Futcher co-composed the score with Lewis.